New River (Trinity River tributary): Geography

 The New River originates in the Salmon Mountains at the confluence of Virgin Creek and Slide Creek, in the western part of the Shasta-Trinity National Forest.
 The river initially runs south, until the confluence with the East Fork New River, where it turns southwest.
 It then receives Quimby Creek and passes Denny, one of several small communities originally established by Gold Rush miners.
 It turns south at the confluence with China Creek, then receives Big Creek at Hoboken, from where it flows southwest to join the Trinity River about 2.5 mi north of Burnt Ranch.
 The New River drains about 225 mi2 of rugged mountains and forests; almost 70 percent of the watershed is in the Trinity Alps Wilderness.

 History

-New River had a rich history of Native Americans: Tsnungwe including the tł'oh-mitah-xwe.
-Chimariko came in seasonally to hunt, and New River Shasta/Konomihu visited from other side of the Salmon River divide.
+New River had a rich history of Native Americans.
+The Chimariko lived along its lower reaches until they were forced from their homes by White prospectors and absorbed by the Tsnungwe, including the tł'oh-mitah-xwe.
+On the upper river, they would hunt, as would the Shasta peoples who lived on the other side of the Salmon River divide, namely the New River Shasta and Konomihu.

 Recreation

-The New River contains rapids ranging from class I to almost class V, with flows ranging from 400-1000+ cfs, and is run mainly by advanced kayakers and rafters.
+The New River contains rapids ranging from class I to almost class V, with flows ranging from 400 to 1000+ cfs, and is run mainly by advanced kayakers and rafters.
 The entire main stem of the river was designated a National Wild and Scenic River in 1980.
 With the exception of a few small settlements along the New River, most of the watershed is remote, isolated backcountry that is seldom visited.